proger/uk4b/README.md

 ## Submission

-We will release test set (uncorrected texts only) later, along with instructions on how to submit your model's output.
+We will release the test set (uncorrected texts only) later, along with instructions on how to submit your model's output.